nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ### Setting Up

-{Give steps to get started quickly}

 1. Ensure that you have Java 11 or above installed.
+If not, kindly install Java's [latest version](https://www.oracle.com/java/technologies/downloads/).
-1. Down the latest version of `Duke` from [here](http://link.to/duke).
+2. Download the latest version of `Moolah Manager` from [here](https://github.com/AY2223S1-CS2113-W12-2/tp/releases).
+   As shown in Figure 1 below, click on the `duke.jar` file from the latest version available.
+3. Copy the file to the directory that you wish to use as a home directory for Moolah Manager.
+The data saved during the application will reside in the same directory.
+4. Launch a command prompt or terminal and run the command `java -jar duke.jar` to start the application.
+5. Moolah Manager will display a greeting message and a remaining budget for the current month.

 _Written by: Chua Han Yong Darren_